machinetranslate/machinetranslate.org/building-and-research/human-in-the-loop.md

 description: Machine translation supported by human post-editing or evaluation
 ---

-**Human-in-the-loop** consists of using human feedback for additional training of translation engines.
-Feedback is provided in one of the following ways:
+**Human-in-the-loop** consists of using human feedback for additional [training](/building-and-research/training.md) of translation engines.
+Human feedback can be obtained from different tasks:
 * Humans correct post-edited machine translation
-* Humans annotate errors in machine translation
+* Humans annotate errors in the machine translation output

 Other human-machine interactions are also considered human-in-the-loop:
 * Humans improve source content for better translatability